 For a spicy recipe: simply add some sriracha sauce to the pan or include finely diced red chili peppers to the vegetables.

-For a higher-in-protein meal: include some edamame, tofu or tempeh.
-Leafy greens also are surprisingly filled with plant-based protein, so feel-free to add a handful of baby spinach or kale.
+For a protein-packed meal: include some edamame, tofu or tempeh.
+Leafy greens also are surprisingly filled with plant-based protein, so feel free to add a handful of baby spinach or kale.

-For an ultra-speedy recipe: instead of using fresh veggies, simply use frozen ones and skip all the chopping!
-This mixed stir-fry vegetables would be a great choice, although you can use any kind.
+For an ultra-fast recipe: instead of using fresh veggies, simply use frozen ones and skip all the chopping!
+These mixed stir-fry vegetables would be a great choice, although you can use any kind.
 Just cook them in the pan until thawed with most of the moisture evaporated.

-This dish is filling and hearty, so we eat it simply as is, but it also can be served with either a fresh side like a salad or more protein, such as tofu.
+This dish is filling and hearty, so we eat it simply as it is garnished with sesame seeds and green onion, but it also can be served with either a fresh side like a salad or more protein, such as tofu.

 - Miso soup